metalcarratt/ministry/ls/Numbers/msg21.md

 > and our security.
 But we should not forget that God's enemy, Satan, is hidden behind
 > the scene and that the real issue on earth today is a matter not betwen God and man
 > but between God and Satan.
 Thus if we only care for our existence, security, safety,
-> peace, and future, we may become and abhorence in the eyes of God.
+> peace, and future, we may become an abhorence in the eyes of God.
 >
 > Today some believers are very much for themselves, caring for their security and
 > for blessings in material things but not caring for God's purpose.
 Such Christians